jdevries3133/nyc_bike/docs/src/mobile.md

-# Mobile Apps
+# Mobile App

-A main component of this project is making mobile apps as a means of delivering most of the user experience.
-The app will be with people from the grocery store to the kitchen as they compete and take part in the gamified cooking experience.
+The idea of the mobile app is to use flutter, but to only implement UI with flutter, and to call rust through FFI or flutter_rust_bridge for any client-side business logic and data fetching.
+This (ideally) means the mobile apps can share logic from the web frontend as well.

 ## Tech Overview